ShahriarAHaque/COIT13236---Project-ePortfolio/README.md

 | Role: Product Support Manager OV-PMA-003 |
+My job was to be incharge of power and hardware and to research the solar and battery requirements of the mesh network and also considerother hardware options that may benefit this project.

 Evidence is provided here of the following objectives:
 1. Research a power delivery choice